 Whether you have a real estate development project that requires legal guidance or a complex real estate dispute that requires litigation, Law Office of R. Todd Burbine can help.
 Our lawyers have experience in helping our clients achieve their real estate goals as well as defending their rights in litigation when things do not go according to plan.

 Sometimes lenders are not interested in negotiating with a homeowner.
 However, this does not mean that you have run out of options.
 There are organizations which exist for the purpose of assisting homeowners who have been most negatively affected by the collapse of the housing market.
 One option, Florida Hardest Hit Help, may be able to provide financial assistance to homeowners who meet certain requirements.
 It can be difficult to determine which homeowners qualify for programs like these, but our attorneys are available to help.

-The Burbine Law Firm, P.A. has offices located in Clearwater, Tampa, and Orlando.
+Law Office of R. Todd Burbine is located St. Petersburg, FL.
 We are always working to open an office near you.

 Call Law Office of R. Todd Burbine at (727) 286-6257 or contact us online to schedule a consultation.